 Faro, DOC Faro.
 13.5%

 A fantastic wine from Messina in northeast Sicily made with Nerello Mascalese and a full supporting cast of rarities.
 See my dedicated article on Faro called Rescue Mission.
 An elegant masterpiece and one of Italy’s best red wines.
 Tannico £38.06

 Tenuta di Trinoro is a Tuscan winery owned by Andrea Franchetti.
 In 2000 he saw the potential of Mount Etna and created Passopisciaro.
 There is only 8 ha, comprising individual vineyard plots high up at around 1,000 metres on the lava flows.
 Some vines here are 85-100+ years old, remnants that have survived volcanic eruptions.
-They are also some of the highest vineyards in Europe, so enjoying long hours of sun but cold nights.
+They are also some of the highest vineyards in Europe, enjoying long hours of sun and cold nights.
 Passopisciaro has rightly garnered considerable attention, especially for the single vineyard “Contrada” wines.

 Passorosso, Etna DOC.
 13.5%

 This Nerello Mascalese wine is the entry-level, a blend of grapes from all the vineyard plots.
 Like all Nerello, it’s a pale crimson.
 The nose shows ripe red cherry and, when left to open, lavender and aniseed.
 The cherry fruit is so ripe it’s like kirsch, yet with elegant balance and a long length.
 A little tannic when released, so best kept a couple of years first.
 AG Wines, £33.95